cezkuj/web-crawler/README.md

 cd webcrawler && go test -v
 ```
 Navigate to webcrawler package and run test in verbose mode.
-First, they are run benchmark tests for both kind of crawlers to compare performance and ensure that everythins is fine, then are run standard unit tests.
+First, they are run benchmark tests for both crawlers to compare performance and ensure that everything is fine, then are run standard unit tests.

 ## License